 Signed 32 bit value in seconds.
-Defines the time between retries if the slave (secondary) fails to contact the master when refresh (above) has expired.
+Defines the time between retries if the slave (secondary) fails to contact the master when refresh (above) has expired or a NOTIFY message is received.
 Typical values would be 180 (3 minutes) to 900 (15 minutes) or higher.
 BIND Time format.

 Signed 32 bit value in seconds.
 Indicates when the zone data is no longer authoritative.
-Used by Slave or (Secondary) servers only.
-BIND9 slaves stop responding to queries for the zone when this time has expired and no contact has been made with the master.
-Thus every time the refresh values expires the slave will attempt to read the SOA record from the zone master - and request a zone transfer AXFR/IXFR if sn is HIGHER.
+Used by Slave (Secondary) servers only.
+BIND9 slaves stop responding authoritatively to queries for the zone when this time has expired and no contact has been made with the master.
+Thus, every time the refresh values expires (or a NOTIFY message is received) the slave will attempt to read the SOA record from the zone master - and initiate a zone transfer AXFR/IXFR if sn is HIGHER.
 If contact is made the expiry and refresh values are reset and the cycle starts again.
-If the slave fails to contact the master it will retry every retry period but continue to supply authoritative data for the zone until the expiry value is reached at which point it will stop answering queries for the domain.
+If the slave fails to contact the master it will retry every retry period but continue to respond authoritatively for the zone until the expiry value is reached at which point it will stop answering authoritatively for the domain.
 RFC 1912 recommends 1209600 to 2419200 seconds (2-4 weeks) to allow for major outages of the zone master.
 BIND Time format.

 |nx = nxdomain ttl||

 Signed 32 bit value in seconds.
 RFC 2308 (implemented by BIND 9) redefined this value to be the negative caching time - the time a NAME ERROR = NXDOMAIN result may be cached by any resolver.
 The maximum value allowed by RFC 2308 for this parameter is 3 hours (10800 seconds).
-This value was historically (in BIND 4 and 8) used to hold the default TTL value for any RR from the zone that did not specify an explicit TTL.
-RFC 2308 (and BIND 9) uses the $TTL directive as the zone default TTL (and which was also standardized in RFC 2308).
-You may find older documentation or zone file configurations which reflect the old usage (there there are still a lsurprising number of BIND 8 operational sites, and even more remarkably some BIND 4 sites).
+Note: This value was historically (in BIND 4 and 8) used to hold the default TTL value for any RR from the zone that did not specify an explicit TTL.
+RFC 2308 (and BIND 9) uses the $TTL directive as the zone default TTL.
+You may find older documentation or zone file configurations which reflect the old usage.
 BIND Time format.

 ; zone file fragment for example.com ; both name servers are out-of-zone (or out-of-bailiwick) $TTL 2d ; zone TTL default = 2 days or 172800 seconds $ORIGIN example.com. @ IN SOA ns.example.net. hostmaster.example.com. ( 2003080800 ; serial number 1d12h ; refresh = 1 day 12 hours 15M ; update retry = 15 minutes 3W12h ; expiry = 3 weeks + 12 hours 2h20M ; minimum = 2 hours + 20 minutes ) IN NS ns.example.net. ; out-of-zone name server IN NS ns.example.org. ; out-of-zone name server ; since both name servers are out-of-zone (or out-of-bailiwick) ; no A RRs are required (and will be rejected if present)